+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 The expedition is classified as high-grade to tedious as a result of lengthy walks, rugged hikes, river crossings, and elevation.
 Trekker must be in good cardiovascular physical shape, be strong in the legs and stable in the core, and have experience in doing multi-day trekking or frequent hiking, which is highly desired.

-Yes.
-As a trekker, the Manaslu Restricted Area Permit (RAP, USD 100/week) is required, as well as MCAP or ACAP entry permits (USD 3040 each).
+Yes, as a trekker, the Manaslu Restricted Area Permit (MRAP) is required, as well as MCAP.
 Independent trekkers may also be required to have a TIMS card.
 The licensing is typically done by licensed trekking agencies, which make access to remote areas legal and available.

 The climb is within a limited region, and thus, an enumerator of the TAAN-certified guide is required.
 The vast majority of guides are also holders of tourism degrees, which guarantees safety and knowledge of the routes and culture.
 Guides handle logistics, help in the permit process, and keep track of health challenges related to altitude.